PanDAWMS/panda-bigmon-core/README-status_summary-API.md

 API: ?corecount=N
 -----------
-The 'corecount' parameter is the 'corecount' field of the schedconfig table, it is a property of the PanDA resource.
+The 'corecount' parameter is the 'corecount' from the CRIC, it is a property of the PanDA resource.
 Multiple 'corecount's can be filtered, comma is the delimiter.
 To filter corecount != N, please use '?corecount=-N'.

 The webpage presents DB value corecount=NULL as 1.
 The JSON API presents value DB corecount=NULL as null.